Rigoberto Rivas: Reggina

 On 30 June 2021, he moved to Reggina on a permanent basis and signed a contract until 30 June 2025.

+Hatayspor

+On 7 September 2023, Rivas joined Turkish Süper Lig club Hatayspor on a 3-year deal.

+Kocaelispor

+On 9 February 2025, Kocaelispor of the Turkish second tier announced the signing of Rivas on a 2.5–year contract.

 International career

 In June 2017, Rivas received a call-up from Honduras national team and was included in the provisional roster for the 2017 CONCACAF Gold Cup, however he was dropped from the final squad.
 He did receive a call-up for friendlies against Paraguay and Brazil on 5 and 9 June 2019 and made his debut against Paraguay – as a starter – in a 1–1 draw.

 In March 2021, Rivas played in the 2020 CONCACAF Men's Olympic Qualifying Championship and helped Honduras successfully qualify for the nation's fourth straight Olympic football tournament.
 On 2 July, he was included in the final 22-man squad for the tournament in Tokyo, Japan.
 He played in all three group stage matches and scored the winning goal in the second match against New Zealand.

+On 13 October 2025, Rivas scored his first goal for the senior national team, the opener in a 3–0 win against Haiti in 2026 FIFA World Cup qualifying.